 Will Treatment Work If I Force the Addict into a Rehabilitation Centre?

 Time after time been proven that forcing some into rehab plays no effect on whether treatment will be successful or not.

-The most important thing is to get the addict into treatment and it is the job of the qualified and experienced staff at the rehabilitation centre to make sure that treatment will be successful.
+The most important thing is to get the person into treatment and it is the job of the qualified and experienced staff at the rehabilitation centre to make sure that treatment will be successful.

 Will I be able to do an Intervention on an Elderly Person?

-Yes you can.
+Yes, you can.
 Intervention techniques vary for elderly individuals.
 For example, the language that will be used will be different from that used on a younger adult.

 How Many People Can Be Involved in the Intervention?

-It is advisable to have an attendance of anything between three and eight people, however these individuals must play an important role in the addicts life.
+It is advisable to have an attendance of anything between three and eight people, however, these individuals must play an important role in the addicts’ life.

-Getting a professional interventions counsellor to sit in on the procedure will also be beneficial in ensuring that everything runs smoothly.
+Getting professional interventions counsellor to sit in on the procedure will also be beneficial in ensuring that everything runs smoothly.